Pasadena Massage Studio

 PASADENA MASSAGE STUDIO

-- We have four massage rooms, showers and bathroom facilities.
+- We have two massage rooms, showers and bathroom facilities.

 - Our customized massage sessions are a blend of: Myofascial Release Therapy, Proprioceptive Neuromuscular Facilitation, Sports Massage, Trigger Point, and Deep Tissue